 Equips students of the English Bible to study more effectively by using new tools that begin to bridge the language gap between the original languages and the English Bible without learning the biblical languages.
 Elements of biblical languages, use of print and computer tools linking English Bible readers to the original languages, and application of these.
-(Required for BS Degree only)
+(Required for BS Degree only in Biblical Exposition major)